Edilpur Copperplate: Significance

 Edilpur copperplate inscriptions play an important role in the reconstruction of the history of Bengal.
 An account of the plate was published in the Dacca Review and Epigraphic Indica.
+The copperplate inscription written Sanskrit and in Gauda character was dated 3rd jYaistha of 1136 Samval or 1079 A.D.

+Interpretation

-The copperplate inscription written Sanskrit and in Gauda character dated 3rd jyaistha of 1136 samval which represents 1079 A.D.
-The Asiatic Society's proceeding for January 1838, an account of the Edilpur plate describes that 3 villages were given to a Brahman named Iswara Deva Sarma, of the Vatsa tribe, of the villages of Bagule Bettogata and Udyamuna situated between four equally unknown places in Banga, or Bengal in the 3rd year of Keshab Sen. The grant was given with the landlord rights, receives the power of punishing the chandabhandas (shandabhandas) or sundarbans, a tribe that lived in the forest.
-The copperplate claims that Ballal Sena's father Lakhman Sena erected pillars of victory and sacrificial posts at Benaras, Allahabad, and Jagannatha, although D. Liston speculates that this may have happened only in the imagination of the author.
+The Asiatic Society's proceedings for January 1838, include an account of the Edilpur plate that claimed that 3 villages were given to a Brahman named Iswara Deva Sarma, of the Vatsa tribe, of the villages of Bagule Bettogata and Udyamuna situated between four equally unknown places in Banga, or Bengal in the 3rd year of Keshab Sen. The grant was given with the landlord rights, receives the power of punishing the chandabhandas (shandabhandas) or sundarbans, a tribe that lived in the forest.
+The copperplate claims that Ballal Sena's father Lakhman Sena erected pillars of victory and sacrificial posts at Benaras, Allahabad, and Jagannatha, although D. Liston speculated that this may have happened only in the author's imagination.